Investigating potential benefits of future sub-L1 missions with STEREO-A: Differences between STEREO-A and L1 Observations

-Interestingly, 8 of the 32 (25\%) CME events identified show a loss in lead time ($\Delta t_s < 0$), meaning that the shock was first observed at L1 and then at STEREO-A. In addition, there appears to be a dependence on longitude, with events east of the Sun-Earth line showing a greater gain in lead time than events west of it.
-This is also illustrated in Figure~\ref{fig:diff_arrivals}d, where $\Delta t_s$ is plotted against the longitude of STEREO-A. In contrast, the lead time trend seems to be less apparent when considering the radial separation of STEREO-A and L1 ($\Delta r$), plotted in Figure~\ref{fig:diff_arrivals}b.
-Quantitatively, ignoring the three CME events with $\lvert \Delta t_s \rvert > 10$~h, which deviate the most from the expected time shift, the Pearson correlation coefficient between $\Delta t_s$ and longitude is 0.70, while it is 0.17 for $\Delta t_s$ and $\Delta r$.
+Interestingly, 8 of the 32 (25\%) CME events identified show a loss in lead time ($\Delta t_s < 0$), meaning that the shock was first observed at L1 and then at STEREO-A. In addition, there appears to be a dependence on longitude, with events east of the Sun--Earth line showing a greater gain in lead time than events west of it.
+This is also illustrated in Figure~\ref{fig:diff_arrivals1}a, where $\Delta t_s$ is plotted against the longitude of STEREO-A. In contrast, the lead time trend seems to be less apparent when considering the radial separation of STEREO-A and L1 ($\Delta r$), plotted in Figure~\ref{fig:diff_arrivals1}b.
+Quantitatively, ignoring the three CME events with $\lvert \Delta t_s \rvert > 10$~h, which deviate the most from the expected time shift, the Pearson correlation coefficient ($p$-value) between $\Delta t_s$ and longitude is 0.70 ($2.72\times10^{-5}$), while it is 0.17 (0.37) for $\Delta t_s$ and $\Delta r$.
 Previous studies \cite<e.g.>{wang2002,zhang2003} suggest that CMEs are influenced by the Parker spiral as they propagate toward Earth, which could be a physical explanation for this asymmetry.
-It could, however, also be a consequence of STEREO-A's trajectory, which is not symmetric with respect to the Sun-Earth line (see also Figure~\ref{fig:l1_sta_pos}).
+It could, however, also be a consequence of STEREO-A's trajectory, which is not symmetric with respect to the Sun--Earth line (see also Figure~\ref{fig:l1_sta_pos}).
 We also note that the source regions have not been investigated in this work, which could also contribute to an apparent asymmetry.
-The two outliers eastward of the Sun-Earth line in Figure~\ref{fig:diff_arrivals}d with $\lvert \Delta t_s \rvert > 10$~hours both show a much more extended structure with higher magnetic field strengths at L1 than at STEREO-A (see Table~\ref{tab:CME_events}, events 2 and 6), hinting at a propagation direction directed more toward L1.
-The one outlier on the west side (event 30), on the other hand, has a longer duration at STEREO-A but a weaker total magnetic field strength.
+For the two outliers eastward of the Sun--Earth line in Figure~\ref{fig:diff_arrivals1}a with $\lvert \Delta t_s \rvert > 10$~hours we found corresponding entries in the CCMC Space Weather Database Of Notifications, Knowledge, Information (DONKI, \url{https://kauai.ccmc.gsfc.nasa.gov/DONKI/}).
+Both show a much more extended structure with higher magnetic field strengths at L1 than at STEREO-A (see Table~\ref{tab:CME_events}, events 2 and 6), hinting at a propagation direction directed more toward L1.
+However, only event 6 with a propagation direction of $-14^\circ$ agrees with that statement whereas Event 2, with $\mathrm{lon}=+14^\circ$, propagates more toward the west.
+Unfortunately, there is no DONKI entry for the outlier on the west side (event 30), which has a longer duration at STEREO-A but a weaker total magnetic field strength.
 Without knowledge of the source region, the propagation direction cannot be determined with certainty for this event.